Every day at school your teachers are working to get to know you better and to find out what you need to learn and get

 Finding out if you need extra support

 Sometimes you might need extra support to get the most from school.
-To work out what support is right for you, a special kind of assessment might be arranged.
-This is called a ‘specific assessment’.
-Your teacher might do this, or they might ask someone else to do it, like:
+To work out what support is right for you, a special kind of assessment of your needs can be arranged.
+Your teacher might do the assessment, or they might ask someone else to do it, like:

 - an educational psychologist who can decide what you need to help you learn;